Sometimes, a broken heart is much more than experiencing emotional pain and anguish.

-During an extremely intense emotional experience, the body produces hormones like adrenaline and noradrenaline.
-It is not clearly understood how the stress hormones affect the heart.
-Hormones, such as adrenaline, may cause a narrowing of the arteries, which may cause a temporary decrease in blood flow to the heart.
-In some instances, the hormones may also cause the left ventricle of the heart to temporarily enlarge or balloon.
-This enlargement leads to symptoms of heart failure.
+During an extremely intense experience, the body produces hormones such as adrenaline and noradrenaline.
+Although it is not clearly understood how these stress hormones affect the heart, they may contribute to a narrowing of the arteries, which may lead to a temporary decrease in blood flow to the heart.
+In some instances, hormones may also cause the left ventricle to temporarily enlarge or balloon.
+This enlargement response may lead to symptoms of heart failure.

-It is important to understand that while chronic stress can affect the body in various ways, it does not appear to be one of the causes of broken heart syndrome.
-However, sudden and unexpected stress can be a primary cause.
+While chronic stress can affect the body in various ways, it does not appear to be one of the causes of broken heart syndrome.
+However, sudden and unexpected stress can be a primary contributor.

-Symptoms usually develop shortly after a person experiences an intense emotional stressor.
-Symptoms of broken heart syndrome are often very similar to that of a heart attack.
-In fact, symptoms are so similar, broken heart syndrome is often initially diagnosed as a heart attack.
+Symptoms typically develop minutes to hours after experiencing an intense emotional stressor and closely resemble those of a heart attack.
+In fact, symptoms are so similar that broken heart syndrome is often initially diagnosed as a heart attack.
 Symptoms may include:

-Symptoms, such as those listed above should never be ignored.
-It is important to understand the condition does cause the heart muscle to become temporarily weaker.
-Due to the weakened state of the heart various complications are possible, such as life threatening heart rhythms, shock and low blood pressure.
-Careful monitoring of patients with the condition is needed to identify serious complications quickly.
+These symptoms should never be ignored, and it is important to remember that broken heart syndrome temporarily weakens the heart muscle.
+Various complications are possible in this weakened state, such as life-threatening heart rhythms, shock and low blood pressure.
+Careful monitoring of patients with broken heart syndrome is needed to identify serious complications quickly.

 Find a local grief support group within your network and begin sharing your circumstances.
 It is vital to remember that you are not alone and emergency services are widely available.
 Reach out to friends you can count on, and try incorporating mind-body exercises such as meditation or yoga into your schedule for a few minutes each day to cultivate calmness and fight depression naturally.
 Talk to a professional who can help.